-History in the female partner should also include the following: a full menstrual history (including average cycle length, number of menses per year and age of menarche) to establish the presence of oligomenorrhoea (cycle length >35 days or <8 cycles per year) or amenorrhoea ( $\geq$ 3 months without menses or <3 menses per vear).
+History in the female partner should also include the following: a full menstrual history (including average cycle length, number of menses per year and age of menarche) to establish the presence of oligomenorrhoea (cycle length >35 days or <8 cycles per year) or amenorrhoea (≥3 months without menses or <3 menses per year).
 Regular menstrual cycles usually indicate ovulatory cycles in a young woman without hyperandrogenism.
-Symptoms of hyperandrogenism (eg, hirsutism, acne) are consistent with polycystic ovary syndrome (PCOS).
-Weight gain causing insulin resistance and a family history can increase the likelihood of PCOS.
+Symptoms of hyperandrogenism (eg, hirsutism, acne) are consistent with polycystic ovary syndrome (PCOS).4 Weight gain causing insulin resistance and a family history can increase the likelihood of PCOS.
 Duration of hirsutism is important; a sudden severe onset of hyperandrogenism should prompt consideration of an androgen secreting tumour.
 Congenital adrenal hyperplasia (CAH) can be partial and is frequently underdiagnosed; thus, CAH should also be excluded in women with hyperandrogenism.
 Hypothalamic amenorrhoea (HA) is caused by a combination of low body weight, psychological stress, excessive exercise and genetic predisposition.
 Thus, assessment of change in body weight, and in particular whether energy expenditure through exercise is likely to exceed energy intake from diet, as well as family history of menarche and menstrual disturbance, can help assess the likelihood of HA.
 A history of headaches, galactorrhoea or visual field disturbance in combination with oligo/amenorrhoea

-© Author(s) (or their employer(s)) 2019.
+@ Author(s) (or their employer(s)) 2019.
 No commercial re-use.
 See rights and permissions.
-Published by BMJ.
+Published

-To cite: Thurston L, Abbara A, Dhillo WS.
-J Clin Pathol Epub ahead of print: [please include Day Month Year]. doi:10.1136/ jclinpath-2018-205579
+To cite: Thurston L, Abbara A. Dhillo WS.
+J Clin Pathol 2019;72:579-587.